currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 Rather than explain all the code here, It's probably best to go check it out on my GitHub Here - I've explained it all in the comments.

+Coming back to the data-line resistors, I observed the data arriving at the first pixel on an oscilloscope.
+I found that the signal was marginally better with 100Ω resistors.
+So these will stay.
+I soldered them into the sockets so that they won't become loose.
+Unfortunately I don't have a photo of the oscilloscope results, so you'll just have to trust me!
+Sorry.

 ## Finalising the Control Box

 Now that I know that it all works, the Control Box needs to be finished off.